“Surely He shall deliver you from the snare of the fowler, and from the perilous pestilence.”

 14 “David now stayed in the strongholds of the wilderness and in the hill country of Ziph.
 Saul hunted him day after day, but God didn’t let Saul find him.”

 5 “My future is in your hands.
 Rescue me from those who hunt me down relentlessly.”

 7 “We escaped like a bird from a hunter’s trap.
 The trap is broken, and we are free!”

 And there is plenty more where this comes from.
 And we haven’t even got to the New Testament yet, where there are substantial references to this kind of attack.
 The doctrine of Satan is developed further there.
 Perhaps it is because we encounter the person of Jesus Christ and the act of personal redemption He made for each of us.
 Through this, we discover that we have an enemy that we were never really aware of before.
 And guess what— he hates us!

 4 “Satan, who is the god of this world, has blinded the minds of those who don’t believe.
 They are unable to see the glorious light of the Good News.”

 2 Corinthians 4:4

 12 “For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places.”

-Just as we have in Jesus a personal savior, we find we also have an anagonist and a sworn enemy that is set on going to war on us.
+Just as we have a personal savior in Jesus, we find we also have an antagonist and a sworn enemy.
 We didn’t ask for it, and it would be really swell if he didn’t exist at all.
-But the evil around us has a source and we dare not minimize it.
+But the world’s evil around us has a source and we dare not minimize it.